 Still with me through all that?
 Good, you’re on the downslope now :)

 The plan was for this to be the husband’s baseball memorabilia display but all he wanted to put up were our autographed baseballs.
-I’m sure a few more items will find their way here in the future though ;) The rest is just books, storage, thrifty things, pictures, my mirror from Red, and one of my Dad’s Navy hats.
+I’m sure a few more items will find their way here in the future though ;) The rest is just books, storage, thrifty things, pictures, a mirror, and one of my Dad’s Navy hats.
 These shelves will be rearranged no less than a dozen times in the next month or two though, I can promise that.

 And for the obligatory barrage of pictures since for once I finally got decent light in this room!